ShikenNuggets/SecretIdentity/README.md

 * "Honour System" rewards you for good clean saves, and punishes you for collateral damage
 * UI
 * More to come!

+Note: This project exists for educational purposes.
+I do not intend to release this game.
+Note 2: Due to storage limitations, this repository does not contain game assets/content, only project files and C++ code.